C# PDF generation quick start guide

 }

 To have both the text and the image in the primary content of the pages, I need a container.
-I use Column container to add the text and the image vertically one after another.
-Item method of the column container provides a sub-container.
-I use one call to Item method to get a container for the text and another call to get a container for the image.
+I use the Column container to add the text and the image vertically one after another.
+The Item method of the column container provides a sub-container.
+I use one call to the Item method to get a container for the text and another call to get a container for the image.

-BuildImageContent does an important job in three lines.
+The BuildImageContent does an important job in three lines.
 It adds the image with some padding at the top and at the bottom.
 And it also centers the image on the page.

 Lists